JuliaStats/StatsModels.jl/docs/src/internals.md

 ### [Making special syntax "runtime friendly"] (@id extend-runtime)

 When used from the `@formula` macro, special syntax relies on dispatching on the `FunctionTerm{MyFunction}` type.
-But when creating a formula at run-time without the `@formula` macro, `FunctionTerm`s aren't available, and so care must be taken to make sure you provide a runtime replacement.
+But when creating a formula at runtime without the `@formula` macro, `FunctionTerm`s aren't available, and so care must be taken to make sure you provide a runtime replacement.
 The example for `poly` above shows how to do this, but we spell it out here in more detail.